iamfabo/dellemc/data_domain/delete_ddboost_user.md

-## Delete DDBoost user
+## Delete DD Boost user

-In order to delete a ddboost user, the user's association with ddboost must be removed to make the user eligible for deletion.
+To delete a DD Boost user, the user needs to be unassigned from DD Boost access to be deleted

 1. Show DDBoost user\
 `ddboost user show`\